-Trump Praises Pompeo After He Cursed At NPR Reporter, Then Barred Another From Trip
+NPR Seeks 'Clarification' From State Department About Reporter Dropped From Trip

 "The State Department's apparent attempt to take punitive action against a news outlet for its reporting is outrageous and contrary to American values," said the association's president, Jonathan Karl.
 "The WHCA calls on the State Department to reverse this ill-conceived decision.
 We stand with our colleagues at NPR and the State Department Correspondents' Association."

-In his contentious interview with NPR, Pompeo had spoken to Kelly for nearly 10 minutes when she asked the secretary whether he owes an apology to Marie Yovanovitch, the former U.S. ambassador to Ukraine whose firing has become a key issue in the president's ongoing impeachment trial.
-A Pompeo aide abruptly cut off their discussion.
+In his contentious interview with NPR on Friday, Pompeo had spoken to Kelly first about Iran before she asked the secretary whether he owes an apology to Marie Yovanovitch, the former U.S. ambassador to Ukraine.
+A Pompeo aide cut off their discussion.
 The All Things Considered host was then summoned to the secretary's private living room.

 "He shouted at me for about the same amount of time as the [9-minute] interview itself had lasted," Kelly told her co-host Ari Shapiro.
 "He was not happy to have been questioned about Ukraine.
 He asked, 'Do you think Americans care about Ukraine?'
 He used the F-word in that sentence and many others."